 - Eat up big in Bendigo or Ballarat because it’s the last decent meal you will have until after you leave the Silo Art Trail; and

-We had a number of good meals in Bendigo.
+We had several good meals in Bendigo.
 Our first breakfast was at The Boardwalk on Lake Weeroona (28 Nolan street).
-The service was faultless and the food here was so good we ate breakfast at The Boardwalk each morning of our stay in Bendigo.
+The service was faultless, and the food here was so good we ate breakfast at The Boardwalk each morning of our stay in Bendigo.
 I couldn’t resist the Gourmet Fruit Loaf with Bacon.

 Have lunch at The Rifle Bridge Hotel, 137 View Street, Bendigo.
 Talk about a yummy salad – Chicken and Macadamia Nut Salad with Beetroot, Pear and Figs.

 For dinner, Masons of Bendigo, at 25 Queen Street, is a must.
-Plating is modern Australian, with all dishes (starters, mains and deserts) designed to be shared.
+Plating is modern Australian, with all dishes (starters, mains and desserts) designed to be shared.
 We received excellent service from friendly, informative staff.
-Awarded “One Chef Hat” in Australia’s Good Food Guide in 2016 and 2017, reservations are essential.
+Reservations are essential.

-On our first night in Ballarat, we ate at The Forge Pizzeria (14 Armstrong Street) as it was recommended in the Ballarat tourist information booklet.
+On our first night in Ballarat, we ate at The Forge Pizzeria (14 Armstrong Street) because it was recommended in the Ballarat tourist information booklet.
 The restaurant was packed, which is always a good sign.
-My sister enjoyed her pizza, but it was a poor food choice for me as I am not all that keen on pizza.
+My sister enjoyed her pizza, but it was a poor food choice for me, as I am not keen on pizza.

-The next day we had lunch at L’Espresso café (417 Sturt Street).
-A very popular café (people waiting to be seated) with efficient service and, we both commented, excellent food.
-That night, we ate at The Gallery Restaurant in the Craig’s Royal Hotel where we were staying (10 Lydiard Street).
+The next day we had lunch at L’Espresso café (417 Sturt Street, Ballarat).
+A trendy café (people waiting to be seated) with efficient service and, we both commented, excellent food.
+That night, we ate at The Gallery Restaurant in the Craig’s Royal Hotel (10 Lydiard Street), where we stayed in Ballarat.
 We had mixed feelings regarding our meals here.
-I thoroughly enjoyed my main course and desert.
+I thoroughly enjoyed my main course and dessert.
 But my sister was not impressed with her meal.

 In Rosebery, after viewing the silo art, we passed an old church 228 metres down the road with a sign out the front advertising scones and cream.
 This couldn’t be real!
 We were in the middle of nowhere!
-Turning around, we discovered the old church was now a café, Mallee Sunsets Gallery Café, and did indeed, have scones with jam and cream on its menu.
-This we couldn’t resist.
-Together with the best ice coffee I probably have ever had (I watched her put 6 scoops of ice cream in my ice coffee), I was in heaven.
+Turning around, we discovered the old church was now a café, Mallee Sunsets Gallery Café, and it did indeed have scones with jam and cream on its menu.
+We couldn’t resist.
+Together with the best ice coffee I probably have ever had (I watched her put six scoops of ice cream in my ice coffee), I was in heaven.

-The story of this once Presbyterian Church really brought home how much these small, remote farming communities are struggling.
-It stopped being a church in 1990 because there were only 5 people left in the congregation.
-The church’s closure divided the community as those 5 people then had to attend services in Warracknabeal or Hopetoun.
-Three went one way and two went the other.
+The story of this once Presbyterian Church brought home how much these small, remote farming communities are struggling.
+It stopped being a church in 1990 because there were only five people left in the congregation.
+The church’s closure divided the community as those five people then had to attend services in Warracknabeal or Hopetoun.
+Three went one way, and two went the other.

-Our final silo art on the Silo Art Trail was at Patchewollock.
-Looking to eat after viewing the mural of ‘Noodle”, we had two options: the café that only sold sausage rolls they could heat in a microwave or the Pub.
+The final painted silo on our Silo Art Trail road trip was at Patchewollock.
+Looking to eat lunch after viewing the mural of Nick “Noodle” Hulland, we had two options: the café that only sold sausage rolls they could heat in a microwave, or the Pub.
 We settle for toasted sandwiches at the “Patche Pub”.

 From Patchewollock, we headed to Sea Lake for two nights.
 At the time, the only meals available for dinner were dispensed from a vending machine at the motel and were disgusting.
-There were two cafes open for breakfast but one closed at 5.30pm (too early for dinner) and the other advertised they close at 8.30pm.
+There were two cafes open for breakfast, but one closed at 5.30 pm (too early for dinner), and the other advertised they close at 8.30 pm.
 But not this night!
 They had two tourist coaches in town and had shut the café to all other people.
-At the time of our stay in Sea Lake, the hotel was being renovated and is now open for accommodation and meals.
+The hotel in Sea Lake has been renovated and is now open for accommodation and meals.
 Bonus!

 Where to stay

-Being influenced by tourist information advising that Hopetoun is a great base for exploring the gigantic artworks that comprise the Silo Art Trail, we broke our journey for the night in Hopetoun.
+Being influenced by tourist information advising that Hopetoun is an excellent base for exploring the gigantic artworks that comprise the Silo Art Trail, we broke our journey for the night in Hopetoun.
 Both my sister and I strongly recommend you don’t do this.
 The only accommodation in town was very basic (that I can live with), but my room was filthy.
-On top of this, our food choices were extremely limited and tasteless.
+On top of this, our food choices were minimal and tasteless.

-The Quality Hotel Lakeside in Bendigo (our ‘home’ for 3 night), at 286 Napier Street, is located opposite Lake Weeroona and a stone’s throw from ‘The Boardwalk’ where we had breakfast each morning.
-A modern hotel, our balconied rooms were very large, with king-sized bed, comfortable lounge, writing desk and tea/coffee making facilities.
+The Quality Hotel Lakeside in Bendigo (our ‘home’ for three nights), at 286 Napier Street, is located opposite Lake Weeroona and a stone’s throw from ‘The Boardwalk’, where we had breakfast each morning.
+A modern hotel, our balconied rooms were very large, with a king-size bed, comfortable lounge, writing desk and tea/coffee making facilities.
 The hotel also had a guest laundry.

-I would like to leave you with a comment from my sister as she summed up her experience of the Silo Art Trail.
+I want to leave you with a comment from my sister as she summed up her experience of the Silo Art Trail.